ahana-pediatrics/hipaa-policies/source/sections/22-key_definitions.md

 # 22. Key Definitions

-- _Application_: An application hosted by Ahana, either maintained and created by Ahana, or maintained and created by a Customer or Partner.
+- _Application_: An application hosted by Ahana, either maintained and created by Ahana, or maintained and created by a User or Partner.

 - _Application Level_: Controls and security associated with an Application.
-In the case of PaaS Customers, Ahana does not have access to and cannot assure compliance with security standards and policies at the Application Level.

 - _Audit_: Internal process of reviewing information system access and activity (e.g., log-ins, file accesses, and security incidents).
 An audit may be done as a periodic event, as a result of a patient complaint, or suspicion of employee wrongdoing.